voxpupuli/beaker/README.md

   * the name of the snapshot to revert to before testing
 * roles
   * the 'job' of this host, an array of `master`, `agent`, `dashboard`, `database`, `default` or any user-defined string
-* vmname
-  * the name of the vm to be provisioned, may be different from the host name
 * pe_dir
   * the directory where PE builds are located, may be local directory or a URL
 * pe_ver